Legal / Crime

 Source: Advice Now

 If you're unhappy about the service you have received from your legal adviser, you may wish to make a complaint.
-You can do this by using the firm's complaints procedure.
-If this does not resolve the matter, you can then complain to the Legal Ombudsman.
+You can do this by using the firm's complaints procedure, but if this does not resolve the matter, you can then complain to the Legal Ombudsman.

-This link explains how to make a complaint about your legal adviser.
+Click this link for information on how to make a complaint about your legal adviser.

 Source: Citizens Advice